-Capital One’s rewards system is very straightforward and simple, with a few small catches.
+Capital One’s rewards system is very straightforward and simple.
 You’ll earn 1.5% cash back on all the purchases you make.
 In other words, for each dollar you spend, you’ll earn 1.5 cents in cash back rewards.
-This is a decent earnings rate, especially for a free card.

-Other credit cards earn you rewards at a higher rate, but only for some purchases.
-Alternatively, some cards give you a higher flat rate than the Quicksilver (like 2% or more), but don’t come with a sign-up bonus.
+Still other credit cards earn you rewards at a higher rate, but only for some types of purchases.

 There’s no limit on how much you can earn.
 What’s more, rewards never expire.
 The only time you might actually lose your rewards balance is if you close the card without first redeeming your rewards.